jniac/js-utils/README.md

 ```
 _or_
 ```
-// remap key witch a callback
+// remap key with a callback
 eventjs.implementEventDispatcher(MyClass.prototype, {
     remap: key => `__${key}__`,
 })